zama-ai/tfhe-rs/utils/tfhe-versionable/README.md

 # TFHE-versionable
 This crate provides type level versioning for serialized data.
 It offers a way to add backward compatibility on any data type.
-The versioning scheme works recursively and is independant of the chosen serialized file format.
+The versioning scheme works recursively and is independent of the chosen serialized file format.
 It uses the `serde` framework.

 The crate will convert any type into an equivalent packed with versions